Nuer people: Kinship roles

 Kinship among the Nuer is very important to them, they refer to their blood relatives as "gol".
 Kinship within the Nuer is formed off of one's neighbors or their entire culture.
-During E.E.Evans-Pritchard's ethnographic observation, he described the role of kinship as: "Kinship obligations include caring for the children of one’s kin and neighbors.
-He also observed that,"The network of kinship ties which links members of local communities is brought about by the operation of exogamous rules, often stated in terms of cattle."
+During E. E. Evans-Pritchard's ethnographic observation, he described the role of kinship as: "Kinship obligations include caring for the children of one’s kin and neighbors.
+He also observed that, "The network of kinship ties which links members of local communities is brought about by the operation of exogamous rules, often stated in terms of cattle."
 This is never thought to be the sole responsibility of the child's parents."
 Cattle are judged by how much milk they can produce which is a necessity in their culture.
 If possible they create the excess of milk into cheese.
 But if a family’s herd cannot produce the amount of milk a family needs then they turn to others around them to give them what they need.
 It’s seen as their responsibility to step in and help the family since it’s not really their fault on how much their cattle can produce.
-The entire Nuer society is basically watching after each other, for example, as Evans-Pritchard noted that,"When one household has a surplus, it is shared with neighbors.
+The entire Nuer society is basically watching after each other, for example, as Evans-Pritchard noted that, "When one household has a surplus, it is shared with neighbors.
 Amassing wealth is not an aim.
 Although a man who owns a large herd of cattle may be envied, his possession of numerous animals does not garner him any special privilege or treatment".
 In this tribe there is no special treatment for how one is treated because of their abundance in cattle.
 Just because one might have more cattle than another doesn't mean they have a higher prestige.
 If one might have more than enough to provide for themselves then they also provide that to other kin that are in need, as it is a part of their role in kinship.

-Conflict over pastures and cattle raids has been happening between Nuer and Dinka as they battle for grazing their animals.
+Conflict over pastures and cattle raids have been happening between Nuer and Dinka as they battle for grazing ground for their animals.
 According to Jared Diamond, "...the Nuer observe few restrictions in their treatment of neighboring Dinka tribes: they regularly raid the Dinka, steal Dinka livestock, kill Dinka men, and take home some Dinka women and children as captives while killing the others.
 But Nuer hostilities against other Nuer tribes consist only of sporadic cattle raids, killing of just a few men, and no killing or kidnapping of women and children."